Computer Vision Platform

 Which services can I combine with Flows?
 What are Actions?

 Flows were made to combine different tasks into complex image processing systems.
-A Flow is built by adding the following actions:

-• Nested flow – calls another Flow
+• Nested Flow – calls another Flow

 Can I use one task (model) in multiple Flows?